 In-Person Energy Ministers

-The Gastech Strategic Programme draws together leadership, policy makers and key energy customers together to map out a future low-emission landscape.
-Key pillars include tackling the challenges of methane, decarbonisation, AI & digital, consumer demand, and what’s next across Asia-Pacific.
+The Gastech Strategic Programme draws together leadership, policymakers, and key energy customers together to map out a future low-emission landscape.
+Key pillars include tackling the challenges of methane, decarbonisation, AI & digital, consumer demand, and ‘mission critical’ market trends for achieving net-zero carbon emissions.

-The will for decarbonisation in the industry has never been stronger, following a wave of announcements by the majors and also sovereign states to pursue net zero targets over the next 30 to 40 years.
-How will the industry work with the different industry sectors in Asia, like power generation and distribution, to deliver reduced carbon energy solutions.
+The will for decarbonisation in the industry has never been stronger, following a wave of announcements by the majors and also sovereign states to pursue net-zero targets over the next 30 to 40 years.
+How will the industry work with the different industry sectors, like power generation and distribution, to deliver reduced carbon energy solutions?

 How are many of the world’s largest energy suppliers responding to drivers to reduce emissions and commit to net zero?
 Discover how leading integrated energy companies are specifically delivering new low carbon energy solutions to industry in asia.

 Hiroshi Hashimoto | Head of Gas Group | Institute of Energy Economics, Japan - IEEJ

 Rob Butler | Partner | Baker Botts LLP

 Massimo Di Odoardo | VP, Head of Gas Analysis | Wood Mackenzie